-16.4 The policy has positive effects upon the housing and health objectives.
+16.4 The policy has positive effects upon, as would be expected, the housing and health objectives. objective, and the health objective for a vulnerable group.

 16.5 There were no representations on this issue in response to the 'Issues and Options' consultation.
 At the 'Topics Workshops' there were comments that: a criteria-based policy might be more appropriate than site allocations; Council-owned land might be considered; and previously-developed sites might be allocated on an interim basis prior to development for other purposes.